I don’t know if California’s high-speed rail project will survive, but we’re not making the best arguments for keeping it.

 Guess what?
 People came anyway.
 Traffic became horrendous.
 Guess what happened?
 They just finished widening Highway 1.
 Guess what?
 Traffic is still horrendous.
 The “Nimbyists” were wrong.

-According to the Mineta Institute, which studies transportation systems worldwide, to meet the commuter needs of the 60 million people projected to be living in California by 2050, we’d need to:• Double the amount of airport capacity in the north and south.
+According to the Mineta Institute, which studies transportation systems worldwide, to meet the commuter needs of the 60 million people projected to be living in California by 2050, we’d need to:

 Either “would cost twice as much as the projected $90 billion for HSR,” Diridon said.
 “Over $200 billion, and that’s just for 2050.
 You still have to contend with the rest of the century’s growth.”